egXcoder/Study-Repository/linux/apache/readme.md

 `a2enmod http2` .. enable http2 module
 then within virtualhost directive add `Protocols h2 http/1.1` h2 .. http2 over tls
-h2c .. http2 without tls
+h2c .. http2 without tls ...
 Browsers do not support h2c for security reasons.

+Q: why http2 only allowed for event and worker but not prefork?
+Event can allow multiplexing since connection live in one process, so every request is a thread within this process so threads can work on requests in parallel and response can include multiple requests so multiplexing is possible. while in prefork every request is a new separate process so multiplexing is not possible

 ## Apache Directives
 - `<IfModule proxy_fcgi_module> .... </IfModule>` .. check if module is enabled then do what is inside